OFFBEAT PLACES NEAR SRINAGAR

 Structure of Shalimar bagh:-

 The gorgeous white marble beauty is another edifice of Islamic daintiness.
-The relic inside the shrine (Moi-e-Muqqadas) is commonly believed to be Prophet Muhammad’s hair, hence the name Hazratbal Masjid.
+People believe the relic inside the shrine (Moi-e-Muqqadas) belonged to Prophet Muhammad’s hair, hence the name Hazratbal Masjid.
 Situated on the northern side of Dal Lake, it is one of the most sacred tombs of Kashmir.

 The area around the mosque is full of local shops selling dry fruits, woodworks, woolen garments, saffron etc. There was an old man standing in front of a woodcraft shop.
 While passing by, he warmly invited us inside.
 Later we came to know he is the artisan of all the fabulous craftworks on display.
 We too ended up purchasing authentic Kashmiri handicrafts worth thousands.